Services

 Business Receipts Index (BRI)

-The Business Receipts Index (BRI) measures the short-term performance of the services industries (excluding Wholesale Trade, Retail Trade, Accommodation & Food Services) based on the operating revenue of services establishments.
+The Business Receipts Index (BRI) measures the short-term performance of the services industries (excluding Wholesale Trade, Retail Trade, Accommodation, and Food Services) based on the operating revenue of services establishments.
 The base year for the index is 2014.
-The BRI measures the change in operating revenue at current prices which can result from changes in both price and quantity.
+The BRI measures the change in operating revenue which can result from changes in both price and quantity.

 E-commerce Revenue

-Refers to the revenue earned from the sale of goods and services whereby the company receives orders or agrees on the price and terms of sale via online means.
-This includes transactions through your company's website, third-party websites (e.g., online marketplaces, food delivery platforms), mobile applications, extranet or Electronic Data Interchange (e.g., GeBIZ, which is the Singapore Government’s one-stop e-procurement portal), regardless of how or where the goods and services are delivered or collected.
-This excludes agreement through telephone calls, facsimile and emails.
+Refers to the revenue earned from the sale of goods and services whereby the company remotely receives orders or agrees on the price and terms of sale via online means.
+This includes transactions through the company's website, third-party websites (e.g., online marketplaces, food delivery platforms), mobile applications, extranet or Electronic Data Interchange (e.g., GeBIZ, the Singapore Government’s one-stop e-procurement portal), regardless of how or where the goods and services are delivered or collected.
+This excludes orders made via telephone calls, facsimile, in-premise orders via kiosks or QR codes, and manually entered emails or messages.
 Payment may or may not be made online.

 Enterprise